khin-github1/NLP-2025/NLP-A2/Readme.md

 ## Student Information
 **Name:** Khin Yadanar Hlaing

 **ID:** st124959

 ## Dataset
-The dataset used for this assignment is a collection of fairy tales story(indcluding Cinderella, Sleeping Beauty and Beauty and the beat)fetched from [Project Gutenberg](https://www.gutenberg.org/).
+The dataset used for this assignment is a collection of fairy tales stories (indcluding Cinderella, Sleeping Beauty and Beauty and the beat)fetched from [Project Gutenberg](https://www.gutenberg.org/).
 The text is preprocessed by tokenizing and splitting into sentences.
 The dataset is then divided into training, validation, and test sets.
 ### Data Fetching
 The dataset is fetched using an HTTP GET request to the following URL:
 ```python